zararah/zararah.net/_posts/2015/2015-02-15-listen-to-women-podcasts.md

 Last year I set myself a target of [only reading books by women](http://zararah.net/blog/2014/12/26/50-books-2014/) - and it was a great experience, for many reasons.
 So this year, I've decided, will be **the year of listening to women.** They must be out there - and I'm determined to find them.
 (And maybe even start contributing to the field myself...watch this space!)

-Given that I've got lots of great podcast recommendations, but actually only **5** by women - recommendations would be really welcome.
-A big thanks to everyone who populated this original list, too, I really appreciate it!
+Given that I've got lots of great podcast recommendations, but actually only **5** by women - recommendations would be really welcome - I'll be using #listentowomen2015 to post the ones I find on Twitter, so please do join me!
+And a big thanks to everyone who populated this original list, too, I really appreciate it!